Last updated on March 29, 2026

 Well, actually, pretty much everybody that's not playing Commander can refuse this offer, even when An Offer You Can't Refuse is legal in all formats, including Standard.

 But it's very common in EDH decks, where even accepting this offer on turn 1 and giving your foe two Treasures may be a good idea to stop a Sol Ring or any 1-mana threat that could otherwise snowball.
+It's also a counterspell you can get for cheap, if you have a tight budget.

-#14.
+#20.
 Swan Song

 Swan Song

-Swan Song is narrower than An Offer You Can't Refuse, but it's still ruthlessly efficient and the drawback is negligible: the 2/2 can be annoying if you have to cast Swan Song early on, but it's irrelevant if you're using Swan Song to protect your game-winning combo.
+Swan Song is narrower than An Offer You Can't Refuse, but it's still ruthlessly efficient and the drawback is negligible: The 2/2 can be annoying if you have to cast Swan Song early on, but it's irrelevant if you're using Swan Song to protect your game-winning combo.

-#13.
+#19.
 Reality Shift

 Reality Shift